Malicious Prosecution and Abuse of Process

 - Fourth, the case was terminated in a manner not unfavorable to the Plaintiff.

 The process of filing criminal charges is relatively simple in Virginia.
-Any individual can file a criminal complaint by swearing out a warrant in front of a magistrate judge.
-Often, law enforcement officers bring criminal charges after investigations, but on many occasions private individuals outside of the criminal investigatory structure bring criminal charges.
+Any individual can file a criminal complaint by swearing out a warrant in front of a magistrate judge, including both law enforcement officers and private individuals.
+Malicious prosecution can arise from individuals falsely filing charges or the police maliciously targeting an individual or business with knowledge that no crime has been committed by the person the individual or business named.

 Abuse of process is appropriate when an individual or entity initiates legal proceedings for a purpose the legal process was not designed to produce.
-This extends beyond filing lawsuits; abuse of process can include reports to administrative agencies and other such legal reports and filings.
-Abuse of process can also arise within parts of a lawsuit, such as seeking abusive discovery.
+This extends beyond the filing of a civil lawsuit; a claim of abuse of process may also arise from reports to administrative agencies or other similar legal reports and filings.
+Abuse of process can also arise during ongoing civil litigation, such as through the filling of a frivolous counterclaim or by seeking abusive discovery.

 The most important element of abuse of process is that a plaintiff show an “improper purpose” to the defendant’s actions.
-An improper purposes requires a show more than that a use of process was within the rules but merely unnecessary; rather, it requires the defendant used the legal system to extort, force, or create some other illegal effect through the use of an otherwise legal process.
-An example would be filing false criminal charges so that a company has a reason to fire an individual for cause.
+An improper purpose requires a showing that the defendant used the legal system to extort, force, or create some other illegal effect through the use of an otherwise legal process.
+This may be demonstrated where someone files a lawsuit against an individual for a purpose other than securing the proper adjudication of the claim, such as to force a settlement from a claim known not to be meritorious.